 SE-221 00 Lund

 Reference: First name and surname(s), for example “Lars Larsson”.

 If you receive invoices directly to the department you should send these to be scanned.
 Use the University’s billing address (see above).
 It is also possible to use an internal envelope addressed to "Invoice Scan, Box 188".
 Then, contact the supplier and change the address to the University billing address with the addition of the name of the department.
 Inform your supplier about the new legal requirements for e-invoicing.

 Made out to Lund University

 Invoices to be paid by the University must always be made out to Lund University.
-If you receive an invoice that is not made out to Lund University, but that is to be paid by the University, you must ask the supplier to send you a new invoice with the correct name.
+If not, you must ask the supplier to send a new invoice with the correct name.

 Corporate identification number